Ritujoy/ritujoybiswas.github.io/_pages/about.md

 ---

-👨‍🎓 I am a fourth year Ph.D. scholar at the Indian Institute of Technology Jammu, about to defend my thesis.
+👨‍🎓 I am a recent Ph.D. graduate from the Indian Institute of Technology Jammu.

-🔍 I investigate the possibilities of restoring far-end speech🗣️ intelligibility in heavily noisy near-end environments💥.
+🔍 I have investigated the possibilities of restoring far-end speech🗣️ intelligibility in heavily noisy near-end environments💥.

 ![Illustration](./images/Websiteclipart.png)

-🔍 I also explore room acoustics in terms of positioning of single microphone🎙️ for best human or machine intelligibility and optimal ASR performance.
+🔍 I have also explored room acoustics in terms of positioning of single microphone🎙️ for best human or machine intelligibility and optimal ASR performance.

 🤓 I geek out on everything that boggles the mind 🤯.